hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

 `eth0` address and `/etc/hosts`
 as in the above example.
-On each of the *other nodes* in the cluster, for example DEA nodes, `eth0` will be configured with its own address on the same subnet, but `/etc/hosts`{.docutils .literal} will remain the same..
+On each of the *other nodes* in the cluster, for example DEA nodes, `eth0` will be configured with its own address on the same subnet, but `/etc/hosts` will remain the same..

 If modifying `/etc/hosts` becomes necessary because of a hostname change, you can simply edit it as in the following